JordanMarr/SqlHydra/README.md

 ```

-4) Remember to build your SSDT .sqlproj to generate the source .dacpac file.

-5) Build your project to generate the .fs file.
+4) Build your project to generate the .fs file.